parse-community/docs/_includes/dotnet/users.md

 ### Login & Signup

-`ParseFacebookUtils` provides a way to allow your `%{ParseUser}`s to log in or sign up through Facebook.
+`ParseFacebookUtils` provides a way to allow your `ParseUser`s to log in or sign up through Facebook.
 This is accomplished using the `LogInAsync()` method.
 To display Facebook's web browser OAuth flow to your users, you'll need to pass `LogInAsync` a web browser control (which you'll usually define in XAML) and dismiss it when you've completed login:

 ```csharp
 // Make your browser control visible